Arvinth-Krishna/Reco-PC-Server/README.md

 * !notification "*message*"
-    > sends a notification to the computer.
+    > Sends a notification to the computer.

 		e.g: !notification who are you?

 * !powershell "*command*"
-	> executes *command* in Powershell.
+	> Executes *command* in Powershell.

 * !restart or !restart *seconds*
-	> restarts your computer immediately or with a time delay in minutes.
+	> Restarts your computer immediately or with a time delay in minutes.

 		e.g: !restart 30

 * !say "*text*"
-	> uses powershell commands and a TTS engine to make your computer say something.
+	> Uses powershell commands and a TTS engine to make your computer say something.

 		e.g: !say Reco

 * !screenshot or !screenshot *seconds*
-	> takes a screenshot of your computer and sends it back to you.
+	> Takes a screenshot of your computer and sends it back to you.

 		e.g: !screenshot 1

 * !shutdown or !shutdown *seconds*
-	> shuts down your computer immediately or with a time delay in minutes.
+	> Shuts down your computer immediately or with a time delay in minutes.

 		e.g: !shutdown 30

 * !sleep or !sleep *seconds*
-	> sleeps your computer immediately or with a time delay in minutes.
+	> Sleeps your computer immediately or with a time delay in minutes.

 		e.g: !sleep 30